 Supported dynamic networks for Social Dynamic Ads

 Connecting elements to the dynamic feed is enabled by a so-called “supported dynamic network”.
-At this moment for Social Dynamic Ads the supported networks are Facebook and Instagram.
+At this moment for Social Dynamic Ads the supported networks are Facebook, Instagram, Pinterest and Snapchat.

 Now that your feed settings are up, it’s time to add a dynamic feed of your choice to Bannerwise.
 For this, you have to follow a few steps.
 For this, you have to go back to the “Hub” and click on “Configurations” in the top right corner.
 Click then on "Feeds".